Skip to content

 Contractor’s Commissioning Agent (CxAg)

-Individuals that are nominated by the contractors, each having authority to act and report on behalf of the entity they represent, to implement the commissioning tasks required within their respective contracts.
+CxAgs are nominated by the contractors, each having the authority to act and report on behalf of the entity they represent to implement the commissioning tasks required within their respective contracts.

 Commissioning Process Overview